How to Grow Garlic Start To Finish In 10 Easy Steps

 a bale of straw next to a bed of freshly planted garlic

-SLCG PRO TIP: Do not use hay to cover your garlic.
-Hay is not the same as straw for one reason, and this is a reason that is incredibly important.
-Hay contains seeds in the cutting.
-This is not only seeds from the grass but from any weeds.
+Hay contains seeds in the cutting, not only from the grass but also from any weeds.
 If you use hay, you will be adding to your fresh garlic cloves a layer of seeds you will need to weed out in the spring and summer.

 READ: WHAT IS THE DIFFERENCE BETWEEN HAY AND STRAW